-The analysis of opinion dynamics from the perspective of statistical physics can be traced back to early works in which a parallel has been drawn between an ensemble of interacting spins -- Ising model \cite{ising_model} -- and mutual influence exerted by agents among one another \citep{moulick2020ising_social_dynamics, stauffer2007opinion_ising, li2019binary_ising}.
-The voter model \citep{clifford1973model_voter, holley1975ergodic_voter, redner2019reality_voter} introduced in 1975 also has a strong basis in a framework of interacting spins on a regular lattice but provides a simple set of rules for how the preferences of agents change with time.
-In the original voter model, each agent (spin) modifies its own opinion based on that of a randomly chosen neighbor.
-These quantitative approaches suggest that large participatory interactions among agents might lead to the emergence of consensus \citep{bauso2018consensus, yang2009effects_consensus, dolfin2015modeling_consensus}.
-However, empirical results have shown that the distribution of opinions among real people tends to show a bimodal distribution pattern, especially on controversial issues of the day \cite{levy2021social_pol_emp, lord1979biased_pol_emp, reiter2022polarization_emp, dimaggio1996have_bimodal, baldassarri2008partisans_bimodal}.
-Over the years, the main aim behind the variants of the basic models has been to capture these observational trends.
-Recent reviews on this topic are available in Refs. \citep{peralta2201opinion_review, redner2019reality_voter}
+The study of opinion formation and its dynamics has attracted researchers for decades.
+The analysis of opinion dynamics from the statistical physics perspective can be traced back to the work of DeGroot \cite{reaching-a-consensus}, which provides a framework for reaching a consensus.
+Other discrete models, including the voter \cite{the-voter-model, reality-inspired-voter-models-a-mini-review} model, Sznajd model \cite{opinion-evolution-in-closed-community, sznajd-review}, and their variants which have a strong basis in a framework of interacting spins, suggest that large participatory interactions among agents might also lead to the emergence of consensus.
+However, empirical results have shown that the distribution of opinions tends to show a bimodal distribution pattern corresponding to polarization, especially on controversial issues of the day \cite{biased-assimilation-and-attitude-polarization, have-americans-social-attitudes-become-more-polarized, paritisans-without-constrait-political-polarization-and-trends}.
+Culture dissemination model \cite{the-dissemination-of-culture}, one of the first higher-dimensional modeling approaches to opinion dynamics, which also incorporates the human tendency to interact with similar persons, shows that despite there being local convergence, global polarization can be reached.
+Different variants of the bounded confidence model \cite{mixing-beliefs-among-interacting-agents, opinioin-dynamics-and-bounded-confidence} can also capture many empirically found trends in the distribution of opinions.
+These models can reproduce consensus, bimodal, or multi-modal opinion distributions depending on the confidence interval.